 Climb #2 was shorter, 3-4 miles of good grades but it made me feel like someone had attached a trailer full of lead to the bike.
 It was all starting to get a bit blurry at this point since my stomach was fully locked up and resisting attempts to force more calories in.
 Watered down Gatorade with extra salt and honey/gel packs were all I could manage.
 I knew dehydration was in effect as well since I had not even had the urge to take a nature break yet.
 One more climb and then 90 miles of tailwind to the finish. #3 was the KOM climb, about 20 mins of pain for me before the sweet, sweet downhill.
 I gutted it out and actually passed a few people who were struggling more than me to hit the top and a great mountain view.
 Not waiting for anyone I did my best no brakes descent and passed some shocked riders at a scary rate of speed on the 7% grade.

 FZ5 was time to strip down and spray on the sunscreen.
 I was working with a good group, letting my stomach empty a bit when I felt the rear go flat after crossing the rumble strips.
 Jenn happened to be on the side of the road and got some pics of the change.
 Off again, trying to drive a group to some higher speeds on the flats, my only thought was to finish the day.
 Another flat at FZ6 saw an even longer stop since Jenn was stuck in traffic and I finally borrowed a tube from a Biker's Edge racer to get underway again.
 Jenn made it as I was leaving with about 40 miles to the finish.
 Plenty of time to make the cutoff but my stomach was full of undigested liquid and lots of anger.
 Thankfully this was one of the most beautiful stretches of road I had ever been on.
 We rode alongside the snake river in Bridger National forest with a bit of wind at the back, eating up miles, using everything I had left in the tank to keep up the speed and make sure I at least came in under 12 hrs.
 No more food or fluid going in the stomach, I just needed to get to the line.
+10 miles to go and I flat for the third time!
+Watching all those people go past as I changed the tube again built up an anger that I've never quite felt on the bike before.
+I put it in full TT mode and ripped past people I really had no business riding with.
+Joining with the Biker's Edge team we rode to the line and I decided trying to sprint might be a bad way to finish the day so I coasted across in 11:55.
+A disappointing 50th place in my race and 779 overall.
+Still pretty amazed that I was able to keep going on no food and little fluid.
+I had nothing else to do on the day so stopping was never really an option although I heard the siren call of the comfy Saab wagon seats for many hours.

 No excuses, just not a good day for the legs.
 I feel really bad for the people who were still coming in behind me since I can't imagine feeling or riding slower than I did.
 I knew winning was out of the question since I'd only had 10 weeks of training from the quad tear but I figured 10hrs was realistic with the good conditions.
 The climbs were tough but not impossible and the rest of the race was much easier than the 20mph wind and rain of Calvin's Challenge.
 Not sure if I'll be back but if I am it will be with good legs and stomach, ready to be competitive, not just a finisher.